 Samsung's Frame TV has remained popular, especially with those interested in having their homes look great even after introducing smart tech, with its customisable picture frame-style bezel, Art Mode for displaying photos and artwork, and more.

-As ever, the 2021 release of The Frame offers 4K Quantum processing, upscaling pretty much anything you throw at it, and built-in Bixby and Alexa for easy smart home compatibility.
+As ever, the 2021 release of The Frame offers 4K Quantum processing, upscaling pretty much anything you throw at it, and built-in Bixby and Alexa for effortless smart home compatibility.

 Real Homes rating: 4 out of 5 stars | read our full review of the Samsung The Frame TV

 - Save on this product and more with our Samsung discount codes

 Whether you're a gamer, a movie buff or just someone who wants a television with the latest specs and tech, the LG C1 is a winner.